|

 Name: petri = "stone" + cola = "fond of" referring to its ocurrence among stones

 This Aloe is stemless and the rosette remains solitary.
-The glaucous green leaves have a few prickles on their upper surface and dark brown marginal teeth.
+The glaucous green succulent leaves have a few prickles on their upper surface and dark brown marginal teeth.
 The lower surface is obtuse with a line of prickles along the upper portion of the keel.
 The branched inflorescence has 3 - 6 cylindrical distinctive bi-coloured racemes of, greenish white at the bottom to pale orange near the top, tubular flowers with dark brown anthers.

 Native to sandstone and granite mountains in a small area near Nelspruit, Mpumalanga (Eastern Transvaal), South Africa.
 Similar to Aloe aculeata but with fewer thorns, especially on its lower surface.